-- 1. Administer and/or manage the Company's daily activities. - 2.
-Develop and propose policies, strategies, plans and budget, organization structure and management authority for approval by the Board of Directors. - 3.
-Operate and manage the Company's businesses according to the approved policies, strategies, plans and budgets. - 4.
-Have the power to execute and approve all expenditures within the scope prescribed by the Company's delegation of authority manual. - 5.
-Develop the quality and effectiveness of the organization and personnel continuously. - 6.
-Act as the Company's authorized person in effectively administering its businesses and affairs to achieve the intentions of its objectives, rules, policies, regulations, requirements, orders, resolution of the Shareholders' Meeting and/or resolution of the Board of Directors' meeting. - 7.
-Monitor and maintain the corporate image. - 8.
-Perform any other duty as assigned by the Board of Directors and/or Audit Committee.
+1. Administer and/or manage the Company's daily activities.

+2. Develop and propose policies, mission or strategies, plans and budget, organization structure and management authority for approval by Chairman of the Executive Committee.

+3. Operate and manage the Company's businesses according to the approved policies, mission or strategies, plans and budgets.

+4. Have the power to execute and approve all expenditures within the scope prescribed by the Company's delegation of authority manual.

+5. Develop the quality and effectiveness of the organization and personnel continuously.

+6. Act as the Company's authorized person in effectively administering its businesses and affairs to achieve the intentions of its objectives, rules, policies, regulations, requirements, orders, resolution of the Shareholders' Meeting and/or resolution of the Board of Directors' meeting.

+7. Monitor and maintain the corporate image.

+8. Perform any other duty as assigned by the Board of Directors and/or Chairman of the Executive Committee.